 Today we are going to know about what are the minimum requirements or minimal items you need to screen print a t-shirt with the best print quality.
 You do need to worry initially, if you are a newbie it’s obvious to create confusion like “how to start screen printing”, “what do I need to start, & more.
 We will discuss everything here about the equipment needed for screen printing, starter kit, water-based ink & more.

 With these screen printing essentials equipment, you get the easiest time and no hassle, which I believe are going to help you screen print better.

 Top 8 Screen Printing Equipment: (Equipment needed for screen printing business)

 To start a professional Screen Printing business for printing t-shirts, you must have these 8 items.
-Be ready with the screen printing equipment list before started.
+Be ready with the screen printing equipment list before starting.
 They are as follows:-